germainPoloudenny/deCIFer/README.md

 ```
 The script will automatically load the latest checkpoint from the output directory specified in the configuration file and continue training.

+### GRPO Fine-Tuning

+When performing reinforcement-learning fine-tuning with `bin/train_grpo.py`, the `--reward-scale` argument can be used to adjust the magnitude of the reward signal without modifying the raw scoring function.
+The scaled reward is applied consistently during rollout collection before computing baselines and advantages, so any change to `--reward-scale` will affect both the stored rewards and the policy update signal.

 ## Evaluation Pipeline
 The evaluation process consists of two main steps: **generating evaluations** for model predictions and **collecting** them into a single file for visualization and analysis.